 All around the banks of this saline lagoon, you can enjoy the colourful plants and flowers that thrive in shingle and coastal grassland.
 Rabbits run free from the banked bracken and bats fly silently when the sun has set.

-Nymans has both vibrantly colourful summer borders and tranquil ancient woodlands.
+The gardens have both vibrantly colourful summer borders and tranquil ancient woodlands.
 There are constantly evolving planting designs and a rare and unusual plant collection.
-The comfortable yet elegant house, a partial ruin, reflects the personalities and stories of the talented Messel family, from the Countess of Rosse to Oliver Messel and photographer Lord Snowdon.

-Every day there are guided walks and talks in the garden and woods.
-There’s a small gallery in the house with changing exhibitions for every season, a secondhand bookshop, shop tastings and mobility tours of the garden and woods.
-I joined a guided walk which was excellent.
+You’ll find guided walks and talks in the garden and woods every day.
+There’s a small gallery in the house with changing exhibitions for every season and even a secondhand bookshop.
+I joined a guided walk which was very interesting.

 The Saxons took advantage of the power vacuum in Sussex left behind by the Romans when they could no longer afford to maintain outlying parts of their empire in the fifth century.
 When the people of Sussex asked Rome for help in defending themselves from Saxon raiders, the Empire decided it couldn’t afford to strike back and left Britain to fight for its own future.